jcoreio/jscodeshift-transport/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-Great jscodeshift transform and API for changing import source paths.
-It handles both relative imports/requires and imports/requires from `node_modules`.
+A great jscodeshift transform and API for finding and replacing module names in import/require statements.
+I wrote this because other transforms I found seemed not as convenient or comprehensive.
+This handles both relative imports/requires and imports/requires from `node_modules`.
 For instance, it's easy to replace a component from a library with your own wrapper in a local file:

 ```sh
 jscodeshift -t ~/jscodeshift-transport ./src \